 WHY GROW GLADS?
 They make luscious, long-lasting cut-flowers.
 They add dramatic spikes of color to the garden.
 And they multiply and store so easily (but only if you feel like it!), you’ll soon have many more.

-GLADIOLUS HISTORY – The first hybrid glads appeared in 1837, and Victorian gardeners – including Monet and Gertrude Jekyll — loved them.
+GLADIOLUS HISTORY — The first hybrid glads appeared in 1837, and Victorian gardeners — including Monet and Gertrude Jekyll — loved them.
 Unfortunately, virtually no glads from the 1800s survive today, and even glads from the 1940s are hard to find.

-TIPS FOR SUCCESS – Whether you call them gladiolas, gladioli, or gladiolus, glads are easy to grow, doing best in full sun and well-drained soil.
-To learn more, click here.
+TIPS FOR SUCCESS — Whether you call them gladiolas, gladioli, or gladiolus, glads are easy to grow, doing best in full sun and well-drained soil.
+Learn more here.